uncttao/par-DPLL/README.md

 ### Evaluation

+1. The scalability per UNSAT problem varies greatly.
+From the graph, we see that while some problems scale well, it is not so much for many other instances.

-1) As the difficulty of the UNSAT problems increases, the scaling of the solver tends to improve.
+2. As the difficulty of the UNSAT problems increases, the scaling of the solver tends to improve.

-2) Per the benchmark tested, the system ceases to provide further scaling beyond 32 degrees of parallelism (not shown).
+3. Per the benchmark tested, the system ceases to provide further scaling beyond 32 degrees of parallelism (not shown).
+The scalability also starts to fall off near 32.

+4. The cutoff scheme has a non-neglible effect on scalability.

 ### Comments